Management

 The Hawthorne Studies and the Birth of Human Relations Theory

 ⚠️ A Critical Note on the Hawthorne Studies: The Hawthorne studies themselves have been criticized in more recent scholarship.
 Richard Franke and James Kaul (1978) reanalyzed the original data and found that much of the productivity increase could be explained by changes in economic incentives and managerial supervision rather than the social factors Mayo emphasized.
-Steven Levitt and John List (2011, published in the American Economic Review) found limited evidence for the classical Hawthorne effect in their re-analysis.
+Steven Levitt and John List (2011, American Economic Review) found limited evidence for the classical Hawthorne effect in their re-analysis.
 Mayo has also been criticized for using the studies to counsel against unionization.
 The Hawthorne legacy is real but more complex than management textbooks typically present.

 Scientific Management and Knowledge Work